Photos by Keely Grace

 Behind the scenes, in the Roadhouse kitchen

-Cherry pie and banans pudding with fried fat back
+Cherry pie and banana pudding with fried fat back

 Chicken pie and cornmeal fried catfish with greasy greens and mac & cheese